Legal issues in airsoft: Australia

-Possession and importation of airsoft weapons are banned outright in the states of New South Wales, Victoria, Queensland, Western Australia, South Australia, and Tasmania.
-Tasmania has also banned the game of airsoft, as well as paintball, stating that they are "war games."
+Possession and importation of airsoft weapons are banned outright in the states of Victoria, Queensland, South Australia, and Tasmania.
+Tasmania has also banned the game of airsoft, as well as paintball, stating that they are wargames.

 Northern Territory

 Airsoft firearms are legal to buy in the Northern Territory, provided one has the necessary licenses.

 Australian Capital Territory

 The Registrar of the Australian Capital Territory has a list of approved replica weapons and airsoft guns.
-Outside of the approved list, all airsoft guns that resemble semiautomatic or automatic military rifles or shotguns adapted for military purpose are considered prohibited weapons, as are an imitation or replica of any firearm.
+Outside of the approved list, all airsoft guns that resemble semiautomatic or automatic military rifles or shotguns adapted for military purposes are considered prohibited weapons, as are imitations or replicas of any firearm.

+Austria

+In Austria, airsofts are neither covered by the relevant weapons legislation nor are they considered toys and are therefore not subject to any technical restrictions.
+According to commercial regulations, the sale and distribution of airsofts is only permitted for persons over the age of 18.
+In 4 of the 9 federal states, airsofts resembling real weapons are classified as objects harmful to minors, meaning there minors are prohibited from operating them.

 Argentina

-In Argentina, Airsoft guns can be bought and used by anyone over the age of 18, however the import, sale and manufacture of replica guns requires a permit by federal law 26.216.
+In Argentina, airsoft guns can be bought and used by anyone over the age of 18, however the import, sale and manufacture of replica guns requires a permit by federal law 26.216.

 Armenia

-Airsoft guns with muzzle energy below three joules (a muzzle velocity of 173.2 m/s or 568 ft/s for a 0.20 g projectile) are legal.
+Airsoft guns with muzzle energy below three joules (a muzzle velocity of 173.2 m/s or 568 fps for a 0.20 g projectile) are legal.
 They are not considered weapons and do not require any licenses or permissions to buy.